mhaidarhanif/rewinds/README.md

 You can use this to build any web app.
 Also what I'm using Rewinds for.

-- Todo list
+- Todo List
-- Learning platform
+- Learning Platform
-- Content management system
+- Content Management System
-- Ecommerce
+- E-Commerce
-- Social media
+- Social Media
 - Gallery
 - Inventory